elduartep/Bias-Spectrum/README.md

 ## A matter catalog
 If computing the halo-matter linear bias

-format: ASCII file with 5 columns x, y, a, m, r
+format: ASCII file with 5 columns x, y, z, m, r

 where x, y, z and  r are the haloes positions an radious in Mpc/h, while m is the halo mass in 10^{10} M_/sun units